-Granby Workshop is a manufacturer of architectural ceramics, based in Liverpool and founded by Turner Prize winning design collective Assemble.
+Granby Workshop is a manufacturer of architectural ceramics, based in Liverpool.

 Our products are designed through extensive material investigations.
 We combine craft techniques with an experimental sensibility to develop new architectural materials and finishes.